Ultimate Guide to Blind Rivets

 What are the key advantages of rivets?

 Key benefit of a blind rivet is is simple; they are a low-cost fast & easy to use fastener.
-Rivets work well for joining of many different types of material, including sheet metals, composites and so much more.
+Rivets work well for the joining of many different types of material, including sheet metals, composites and so much more.
+Unlike welding a rivet allows the joining of different type of materials.

 • One side assembly means quick installations, as access to the rear is not required